RookiesGames/lavos/README.md

 # Boot

-The starting point of the game should be `boot` scene.
+The starting point of the game should be the `boot` scene.
 Add a single `Node` and attach the `OmniNode` script to it.
 The `OmniNode` component will be our root node where everything will be attached to.

 `OmniNode` has a couple of properties to be filled in: